-Based on this summarized narrative and susceptibility review for each well, the overall susceptibility ranking for Sewell Creek Water Company indicates a higher susceptibility to the identified potential sources of contamination.
-If documentation verifying grouting of the entire length of the annulus around the surface can be provided to the Bureau or a study performed to answer that question, the overall susceptibility could be reevaluated and possibly lowered.
-For this susceptibility analysis, the State combined the inventory results with other relevant information to decide how likely a water supply may become contaminated by the identified potential sources of contamination.
+Based on this summarized narrative and susceptibility review for each well, the overall susceptibility ranking for Newburg Water System is high.
+This is due to the unkown construction details combined with high PCS threats in a moderate aquifer sensitivity setting.
+The Appalachian Plateau Province areas consist of nearly horizontal shales, sandstones and coals.
+The aquifers may be porous or slightly fractured For this susceptibility analysis, the State combined the inventory results with other relevant information to decide how likely a water supply may become contaminated by the identified potential sources of contamination.
 This step makes the assessments useful for communities, since it provides information that local decision-makers use to prioritize approaches for protecting the drinking water supply.
 It does not mean that these wells are currently contaminated or that these wells are going to be contaminated in the near future, but the potential does exist.
+If documentation about well construction could be provided to the Bureau or a study performed to verify grouting of the entire annulus, the susceptibility could possibly be lowered to moderate.

 An aquifer protection management program should be developed for the well.
 Preferably, the protection plan should be developed for the entire SWPA with the cooperation of neighboring towns, county, and state agencies.
 It is recommended that protection and management efforts should focus on obtaining additional information on the sources present to evaluate their risk.
-Sewell Creek Water Company Inc. may want to consider the following:
+The Newburg Water System may want to consider the following: